Supply Chain Management

 2. Every link in the chain tries to minimize the cost and improve long-run performance by eradicating useless expenses, handling and movements.

-3. The major objectives of supply chain management are to relate and monitor the distribution, production and transport of goods and services.
-Therefore, this can be followed by keeping a good hold on inventories, shipment, internal sales and productions.
+3. Supply chain management are to relate and monitor the distribution, production and transport of goods and services.
+Therefore, this can be followed by keeping a good hold on inventories, shipments, internal sales and productions.

 4. Also, this must be noted that supply chain management and supply chain event management are different, which talks about factors that interrupt an effective supply chain.

-5. Supply chain meaning further includes three types of flow in the objectives of supply chain management :
+5. Supply chain meaning further includes three types of flow in the supply chain management :

 • Material flow